-circulated a paper on Wednesday with a new compilation of the list of possible topics for meetings in 2007-10.
+The President of the Review Conference, Ambassador Masood Khan (Pakistan) circulated a paper on Wednesday with a new compilation of the list of possible topics for meetings in 2007-10.
 While some delegations have privately indicated that these meetings should have a maximum of eight topics over the four years, there are still twelve topics on the table for possible inclusion in a single year plus four possible recurring topics.
 The possible single-year topics are wide-ranging and cover most issues related to the Convention.
 Some selection will have to be made on which should be a priority in the coming years.
 The possible recurring topics - universality, national implementation, scientific and technological developments, and coordination with other international bodies - are those which could not be expected to be dealt with in a single year as some form of progress report or update may be considered beneficial.
 The timing and duration of intersessional meetings has yet to be decided.

-implementation, and Article X implementation.
+The action plans proposed by States Parties relate to universality, national implementation, and Article X implementation.
 The first two of these appear to have widespread support.
 The third, as with a number of issues elsewhere in the Review Conference related to Article X (which deals with peaceful uses of the biological sciences), is the subject of divergent views.

-France (for the EU) and Switzerland.
+Discussion on Confidence-Building Measures was assisted by two new papers by France (for the EU) and Switzerland.
 The EU paper deals with possible language for the final declaration while the Swiss paper deals with ways of making the CBM submission process simpler.